vancluever/terraform-provider-acme/docs/resources/certificate.md

   `key_type`, and optionally `subject_alternative_names`) need to be specified.
 * `dns_challenge` (Required) - The [DNS challenges](#using-dns-challenges) to
   use in fulfilling the request.
+* `disable_propagation` (Optional) - Disable the check for propagation
+  of the TXT challenge record before proceeding with validation.
+  Defaults to `false`.
+Useful in conjunction with `exec` DNS provider, where the external executable blocks until DNS challenge record was fully propagated.
+Overrides all other propagation check configuration parameters (`disable_complete_propagation`, `pre_check_delay`, etc).
 * `recursive_nameservers` (Optional) - The [recursive
   nameservers](#manually-specifying-recursive-nameservers-for-propagation-checks)
   that will be used to check for propagation of the challenge record.
 Defaults